-Solvable is passionate about helping Americans find their financial foothold by resolving their debt struggles.
+Solvable is passionate about helping Americans find their financial foothold by resolving their back tax struggles.
 If you’re prepared to submit an Offer In Compromise, our knowledgeable team is eager to help you.
-Our representatives work to support you and will help you find working solutions to conquer your debt.
-We have conducted a great deal of research on numerous debt-management companies, and we have rated each company based on a range of factors.
+Our representatives work to support you and will help you find working solutions to conquer your back tax obligations.
+We have conducted a great deal of research on numerous back tax assistance companies, and we have rated each company based on a range of factors.

 At Solvable, we offer a brief online quiz to help you check your eligibility for a tax settlement.
 Simply answer the questions and we’ll provide all of the information you need to get assistance with your tax settlement.
 We’ll put you in touch with tax professionals who are available to help you with your needs.

-An Offer in Compromise can provide relief and give you a breath of fresh air if you’re overwhelmed by tax debt.
-Contact one of the debt-management companies on our list for help with your Offer In Compromise application.
+An Offer in Compromise can provide back tax assistance and give you a breath of fresh air if you’re overwhelmed by back taxes.
+Contact one of the back tax assistance companies on our list for help with your Offer In Compromise application.